thongth/abtestoo/notebooks/hw2.md

 **ANS**

        Each one is Bernoulli distributed.
+Assumed that we are using red and deciding to change to gold.
        H0: mean_red - mean_gold = 0
        Ha: mean_red - mean_gold < 0
        The pooled variance for this data is [(n-1)*sr^2 + (m-1)*sg^2] / (n+m-2) * (1/n + 1/m)